What Is CAR T-Cell Therapy?

 Moffitt’s researchers are continuing to study other diagnoses that could potentially benefit from CAR T therapy, as well as other immunotherapies that can help harness the power of the body’s own immune system in the fight against cancer.
 Our scientific breakthroughs have not only earned us recognition as a National Cancer Institute-designated Comprehensive Cancer Center, but also allow us the unique opportunity to provide each patient with an innovative treatment plan that is carefully tailored to the specifics of his or her diagnosis.

 To learn more about CAR T therapy, call 1-888-663-3488 or submit a new patient registration form online to request an appointment.
-We’re pleased to offer remarkably fast turnaround times, and when you reach out, you can expect to be connected with a cancer expert within just one day.
-This is a faster response time than that offered by any other cancer hospital in the nation.
+We’re pleased to offer remarkably fast turnaround times, and when you reach out, you can expect to be connected with a cancer expert as soon as possible.